leochartrand/Boids/README.md

 # Boids Simulation
 *Boids* is a classic artificial life simulation in which collective flocking behaviour can emerge from the interaction of agents following simple rules.
-The Boids model applies three rules:
+The Boids model consists of three rules:

  - Cohesion : steer towards the average position of its neighbors, seeking to become part of the group
  - Alignment : follow the general direction of its neighbors